 HOW TO GET INVOLVED

-If you live in the Black Creek SNAP neighbourhood, Toronto and Region Conservation (TRCA) is now booking free personalized 30-minute doorstep home meetings and will meet with you to provide guidance on the best resources to help you make water and energy efficiency changes to your home and garden.
+If you live in the Black Creek SNAP neighbourhood, Toronto and Region Conservation Authority (TRCA) is now booking free personalized 30-minute doorstep home meetings and will meet with you to provide guidance on the best resources to help you make water and energy efficiency changes to your home and garden.

 To book a home consultation or speak to a Program advisor, call or email: